 Thank you for visiting my web page where you can see the knife designs I have as standard patterns or consult on changes to suit your own requirments.

-All knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
+All knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a water protected and long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
 Either right or left handed and with some of the knives I offer a cross draw or horrizontal carry option.

 I made my first knives after losing a storebought knife that I had had to reshape to better suit its intended useage and from then on I made all my own knives gradually perfecting the designs over the years till I started to make them for sale a year or two ago.